theRobinator/picross-teacher/README.md

 ## Roadmap

-* Display technique tutorials in the web interface
 * Make your own puzzles from images
 * Use native arrays instead of lists for speed
 * Create pre-compiled distros